Skip to Content

 Are low-maintenance plants a good idea?

-You’ll save time, water, and energy while still enjoying a beautiful garden.
+You’ll spend less time watering, weeding, and troubleshooting while still enjoying a thriving garden.

 How do I Keep my Garden low maintenance?